Riddhi138/Banking_System/README.md

-The **Bank Management System** is a comprehensive ATM simulation application built in Java that provides users with essential banking operations.
+The **Bank Management System** is a comprehensive ATM simulation application built in Java that provides users with essential banking operations.   <br>
 This system allows users to create accounts, perform transactions, and manage their banking activities through an intuitive graphical user interface.

 ## ✨ Features